neurodebian/neurodebian/survey/results.rst

 .. figure:: figures/submissions_per_sw_psychphys.png

-.. note:: :sup:`†` Entries which were either mentioned in "Other" field or were added to the survey while survey was already running.
+.. note:: :sup:`†` Entries which were either entered in "Other" field or were added to the survey form while survey was already running.
-   Therefore their counts could be under-estimated.